-Where services or activities are provided separately by another body using the school premises, the Head Teacher and Governing Body will seek written assurance that the organisation concerned has appropriate policies and procedures in place with regard to safeguarding children and child protection and that relevant safeguarding checks have been made in respect of staff and volunteers.
-If this assurance is not achieved, then an application to use premises will be refused.
+- We will adhere to the guidance Keeping Children Safe in Out of School Settings in what we expect other providers using our premises to have in place.
+Where services or activities are provided separately by another body using our premises, the Head Teacher and Governing Body will seek written assurance that the organisation concerned has appropriate policies and procedures in place with regard to safeguarding children and child protection and that relevant safeguarding checks have been made in respect of staff and volunteers, whether or not the children attending the activity are on the school or college roll. - If this assurance is not achieved, then an application to use our premises will be refused. - If we are made aware of any allegations against staff or volunteers made at the out of school activity we will make a referral to the LADO and follow our own policy.